-Fortunately, Nichiren does not emphasize this general view of karma or cause and effect.
-Instead he focuses on the principle and practice of changing karma
+Fortunately, Nichiren does not emphasise this general view of karma or cause and effect.
+Instead he focuses on the principle and practice of changing karma.

-In "Letter from Sado," he makes a revolutionary pronouncement in stating: "My sufferings, however, are not ascribable to this causal law" (The Writings of Nichiren Daishonin, vol. 1, p.
-305).
+In 'Letter from Sado' he makes a revolutionary pronouncement in stating: 'My sufferings, however, are not ascribable to this causal law' (WND-1, 305).
 Here, he expresses that the great persecutions he is facing cannot be explained by the general view of causality.
 Rather, he continues, these sufferings arise from his slander of the Lotus Sutra in the present and past existences.
-By "Lotus Sutra" he does not simply mean a Buddhist scripture, but the deepest Law or principle the sutra embodies.
+By 'Lotus Sutra' he does not simply mean a Buddhist scripture, but the deepest Law or principle the sutra embodies.
 This constitutes the correct teaching that all people can reveal their Buddhahood, the principle of respect for the value and dignity of the human being and the standard of striving for one's own happiness as well as the happiness of others.
-To slander the Lotus Sutra means to fail to recognize or to belittle these values intrinsic to life itself; it means to deny that one's life and the lives of all others are precious embodiments of the Mystic Law, which is the source of these ideals.
+To slander the Lotus Sutra means to fail to recognise or to belittle these values intrinsic to life itself; it means to deny that one's life and the lives of all others are precious embodiments of the Mystic Law, which is the source of these ideals.
 This adverse relationship to the Mystic Law constitutes a deep-seated negative cause that gives rise to various forms of bad karma.

 To change karma arising from rejecting or slandering this fundamental Law, we need to make the most fundamental good cause, which is to protect and spread that Law for the sake of people's happiness.
-This means to believe in the correct teaching of the Mystic Law, to practice it correctly, uphold and protect and teach it to many people.
+This means to believe in the correct teaching of the Mystic Law, to practise it correctly, uphold and protect and teach it to many people.
 In this way, we can immediately change the direction of our lives, from one bound for suffering to one of increasing power and joy deriving from the law of life.
 This is the process of changing karma in Nichiren Buddhism.

 The source of this transformation is the practice of chanting Nam-myohorenge-kyo.
-When we do so, "then the host of sins, like frost or dew, can be wiped out by the sun of wisdom" (The Lotus Sutra and Its Opening and Closing Sutras, p.390).
+When we do so, 'then the host of sins, like frost or dew, can be wiped out by the sun of wisdom' (LSOC, 390).
 Referring to this passage from the Universal Worthy Sutra, Nichiren compares our past negative karma to frost or dew that has built up in one's life.
-When we believe in the Gohonzon and apply ourselves to chanting Nam-myoho-renge-kyo both for ourselves and for others, the world of Buddhahood emerges within our lives like the sun, dispelling our karmic impediments just as the warm morning sunlight evaporates frost or dew.
+When we believe in the Gohonzon and apply ourselves to chanting Nam-myoho-renge-kyo both for ourselves and for others, the world of

+Buddhahood emerges within our lives like the sun, dispelling our karmic impediments just as the warm morning sunlight evaporates frost or dew.11